wuxr123/Resume/content/_index.md

     id: gallery
     content:
       title: Gallery
-      subtitle: "I'm an amateur photography enthusiast, and here are some photos I took on my trip.
+      subtitle: "I'm an photography enthusiast, and here are some photos I took on my trip.
 I hope you like them too!️️️️ ❤️❤️❤️"
       text: |-
         {{< gallery album="photos" >}}
     design: